Tower Adventurer 2

 With 80% success rate of getting 5 stars and the other 20% nearly all being 4 stars on Amazon, you don’t just have to take our word for it either.

-What a quick Amazon search won’t do though, is give you a FULL review, all the pro’s and cons, so you can be totally satisfied with your choice – before and after purchase.
+What a quick Amazon search won’t do though, is give you a FULL review, all the pro’s and cons so that you can be totally satisfied with your choice – before and after purchase.

 Let’s talk stability.
 The Tower Adventurer is likely to leave you feeling like you’ve become one with the water.
 You’ll feel super stable from the moment you hop on, even if you encounter a bit of chop or small waves.